Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

-It is also worthwhile to note that the peak positions reported here are from fits to dihadron correlations.
-They are different from those obtained from three-particle correlations~\cite{3part} where the conical emission angle was found to be independent of the associated particle $\pta$.
-The conical emission angle from the three-particle correlation fit is cleaner because the peaks are more cleanly separated in the two-dimensional angular space, while the fit to dihadron correlations is more affected by other physics effects.
-One such effect is jet deflection~\cite{Armesto,Hwa}, which was found to be present by three-particle correlations where the diagonal peaks are stronger than the off-diagonal conical emission peaks~\cite{3part}.
+It is also worth noting that the peak positions reported here are from fits to dihadron correlations.
+They are different from those obtained from three-particle correlations~\cite{Abelev:2008ac}, where the away-side correlated hadron angle was found to be independent of the associated particle $\pta$.
+The angle obtained from the three-particle correlation fit is cleaner because the peaks are more cleanly separated in the two-dimensional angular space, while the fit to dihadron correlations is more affected by other physics effects.
+One such effect is jet deflection~\cite{Armesto:2004pt,Chiu:2006pu}, which was found to be present by three-particle correlations where the diagonal peaks are stronger than the off-diagonal peaks~\cite{Abelev:2008ac}.